When it comes to wellness, women are increasingly turning to cold showers for their wide-ranging therapeutic benefits.

 Could a cold blast be the secret to glowing skin and lustrous locks?
 Here’s how it impacts your largest organ:

+Cold shower can help your skin, at least temporarily.
 Cold water causes pores to contract and close, sealing in moisture and reducing environmental dirt accumulation.
 Tighter pores equal smoother, softer skin.
 The chilly temperature also imparts a rosy flush.

 Improved circulation delivers nutrient-rich blood to nourish skin cells and carry away waste products.
 This supports collagen production for firmer, youthful-looking skin.